 In World Religions, students consider the major teachings, beliefs and devotional practices of the world’s religions, including views of the absolute, ceremonial rituals, sacred experiences and prevalent stories.
 This course commonly can include modules on Buddhism, Christianity, Judaism, Taoism, Confucianism, Islam, Hinduism, and various indigenous traditions.
 This course is designed to support students’ personal growth and curiosity and to increase their understanding and appreciation of the major world religions.

 In Sacred Activism, we consider models of social teaching, as well as models of how people from across traditions and time periods have answered the call to be of service in the world.

 Faced with a world where social problems can seem overwhelming and impossible to change, our students ask what is our responsibility and calling as individuals and as a school community?
 This course challenges students to notice what needs there are in their own inner lives and communities, and then through practices of reflection and discernment, find multiple ways to create positive change.

 Other electives in religion and spirituality are developed as student and faculty interest emerges.

 CAMPUS MINISTRY IN OUR COMMUNITY

-- Junior Retreat: This one-night retreat highlights the theme of “Decision Making & Choices.”
-On this retreat, students investigate the many choices they are faced with in high school: socially, academically, and spiritually, through small group discussion, quiet reflection time, and prayer.
-Students are asked to examine what their vocational calling may be, and how their gifts may best serve the world.
+Junior Retreat: The 11th-grade retreat highlights the theme of “Decision Making & Choices.”
+On this retreat, students investigate the many choices they are faced with in high school: socially, academically, and spiritually, through whole and small group discussion, quiet reflection time and fun.
+Students are asked to examine how they are called to live a life of purpose, and how their gifts may best serve the world.

-In addition to providing service opportunities, Campus Ministry also offers retreats, Catholic liturgies, and various other opportunities for prayer, discussion, engagement, and learning.
-To learn more about Campus Ministry, please contact Erin DaCosta at 978-468-6200 ext.
-2910.
+In addition to providing service opportunities and retreats, our Campus Minister proves interfaith liturgies, and various other opportunities for prayer, discussion, engagement, and learning.
+For more information about Campus Ministry, please contact Brigid Beckman.